 The LDD will apply to the following Tier 1 charges: Composite Tier 1 Energy Charge, the Non-Slice Tier 1 Energy Charge, The Slice Tier 1 Energy Charge, the Demand Charge, and the Peak Load Variance Charge.
 LDD will not apply to purchases of power for Above-CHWM Load.
 The cost of the LDD program will be allocated to the Composite Cost Pool.
 The discount will be determined using the LDD Percentage Discount Table, as published in the applicable GRSPs.

-In the applicable 7(i) Process, BPA will apply an LDD Percentage Discount Table that is the same as or similar to the example Table 81.
-The table will be formulated so that the resulting LDD program cost is forecast to be between $42 million and $44 million on average per year during the BP-29 Rate Period.
+In the applicable 7(i) Process, BPA will apply an LDD Percentage Discount Table that is the same as or similar to the example in Attachment B. The table will be formulated so that the resulting LDD program cost is forecast to be between $42 million and $44 million on average per year during the BP-29 Rate Period.
 This program cost may include utility-specific adjustments intended to temporarily mitigate a loss in program benefits to a utility deemed to be materially impacted by the change in LDD methodology from the TRM to the PRDM.
 This program cost above is comparable to the program costs prior to the effective date of the PRDM.

 The eligibility requirements of C/M (consumers per mile of line) and K/I (kWh to investment ratio) will initially be calculated in the same manner as was the case in BP-26 Rate Period.
 BPA may, in a later 7(i) Process, propose changes to the eligibility requirements, LDD Percentage Discount Table, and definitions.
 Additionally, the definitions in the GRSPs may be adjusted to accommodate changes to distribution systems, including underground distribution lines, where appropriate.